 Calcium-channel blockers are used to treat various conditions of the heart and blood vessels.
-For example, angina, high blood pressure and Raynaud's phenomenon.
+For example, they are used in the treatment of angina, high blood pressure and Raynaud's phenomenon.

 What are calcium-channel blockers?

 Calcium-channel blockers (sometimes called calcium antagonists) are a group of medicines that affect the way calcium passes into certain muscle cells.
-They are used to treat various conditions including high blood pressure, angina, Raynaud's phenomenon (see below), and some abnormal heart rhythms (arrhythmias).
+They are used to treat various conditions, including high blood pressure, angina, Raynaud's phenomenon and some abnormal heart rhythms (arrhythmias).
+They are also used to try to stop premature labour in pregnancy.

 How do calcium-channel blockers work?